g5ostXa/hyprarch2/docs/archbase/arch-lvm-luks.md

 ```

 ## Partitions
+- Note: This example assumes `sda` is the disk name.
+You can verify this with `lsblk` command.
-- First, let's wipe the disk properly to later use with Luks encryption:
+- Now, let's wipe the disk properly to later use with Luks encryption:
 ```
 # dd if=/dev/zero of=/dev/sda status=progress
 ```